proxmox/proxmox-backup/docs/backup-client.rst

   and needs to be restored, this will not be possible as the encryption key will be lost along with the broken system.

-In preparation for the worst case scenario, you should consider keeping a paper copy of your master key locked away in a safe place.
+It is recommended that you keep your master key safe, but easily accessible, in order for quick disaster recovery.
+For this reason, the best place to store it is in your password manager, where it is immediately recoverable.
+As a backup to this, you should also save the key to a USB drive and store that in a secure place.
+This way, it is detached from any system, but is still easy to recover from, in case of emergency.
+Finally, in preparation for the worst case scenario, you should also consider keeping a paper copy of your master key locked away in a safe place.
 The ``paperkey`` subcommand can be used to create a QR encoded version of your master key.
 The following command sends the output of the ``paperkey`` command to a text file, for easy printing.

 .. code-block:: console